 Step # 05: Place the printed sublimation paper facing down on the wooden plaques and adjust the position.
 Once satisfactorily placed, secure the paper with heat-resistant tape.
 You might want to skip this step but I suggest you don’t because it will help keep the paper correctly positioned when you put it inside the heat press machine.

-Step # 06: Finally, put the plaque inside the heat press machine and set the temperature 385 F and timer for 60 seconds.
+Step # 06: Finally, put the plaque inside the heat press machine and set the temperature for sublimation on wood 375°F to 400° for 60 seconds.
 When the timer runs out, take out the plague and let it cool down for a couple of minutes otherwise, you may end up burning your hand off.

 Step # 07: When the plaque cools down, slowly and gently peel off the sublimation paper to reveal a beautiful outcome of all your efforts.